NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_nfs-security.rst

 -  If you are using an identity service (i.e. NIS, LDAP, etc...) with ONTAP, ensure that there are *cinder*, *nova*, and *glance* user and group identities with *UID* and *GID* that match the corresponding users on the OpenStack Cinder, Nova, and Glance nodes.
-See `NetApp TR4067: Clustered Data ONTAP NFS Best Practice and Implementation Guide
+See `NetApp TR4067: ONTAP NFS Best Practice and Implementation Guide
    <http://www.netapp.com/us/media/tr-4067.pdf>`__ for additional information.

 -  In ONTAP, put the *cinder*, *nova*, and *glance* users in the *cinder* group.